Non-Abelian fractional quantum Hall states at filling factor 3/4: Non-Abelian Candidates

 For a specific system that supports half- or quarter-filled FQH states, considerable efforts are required to determine if they are indeed Moore-Read type states and distinguish between the three members.
-One fruitful probe is the thermal Hall conductance measurement~\cite{Banerjee2018,Dutta2022b,Melcer2024} that directly reveal the chiral central charge of edge states~\cite{Kitaev2006b}.
+One fruitful probe is the thermal Hall conductance~\cite{Banerjee2018,Dutta2022b,Melcer2024} that directly reveal the chiral central charge of edge states~\cite{Kitaev2006b}.
 It is also helpful to analyze the daughter states associated with a particular non-Abelian state~\cite{Levin2009,Yutushui2024a,Zhelton2024}.
 The existence of daughter states provides indirect yet powerful evidence~\cite{Kumar2024}.
 Here we study the spectral functions of chiral gravitons.
-This concept was introduced to describe the long wavelength limit of neutral excitations in FQH states that arise from dynamical oscillation of intrinsic metrics~\cite{YangK2016,LiouSF2017,NguyenDX2021a}.
+This concept was introduced to describe the long wavelength limit of neutral excitations in FQH states that arise from dynamical oscillation of intrinsic metrics~\cite{YangK2016,LiouSF2019,NguyenDX2021a}.
 These excitations have spin-2 and definite chiralities that could reveal the nature of FQH states.
 For some two-flux CF states in GaAs, they have been observed in experiments using circularly polarized light~\cite{LiangJH2024}.
-It was confirmed that graviton of the states with $\nu<1/2$ ($\nu>1/2$) has negative (positive) chirality.
-Light scattering is a bulk probe and very suitable for studying the $\nu=1/2$ Moore-Read type states~\cite{Haldane2021}.
+It was confirmed that gravitons at $\nu<1/2$ ($\nu>1/2$) has negative (positive) chirality.
+This is a bulk probe very suitable for studying the $\nu=1/2$ Moore-Read type states~\cite{Haldane2021}.
 The dominant chirality is negative (positive) for the Pfaffian (anti-Pfaffian) state whereas both chiralities should appear in the PHS-Pfaffian state.
-In the vicinity of $\nu=1/4$, the graviton physics becomes even more intricate: the CF states at $\nu<1/4$ have two graviton modes with negative chirality, the CF states at $\nu>1/4$ have one graviton mode for each of the positive and negative chiralities, and the $1/4$ CF liquid has one graviton mode with negative chirality~\cite{NguyenDX2021b,NguyenDX2022,Balram2022a,WangYZ2023}.
+In the vicinity of $\nu=1/4$, the graviton physics becomes even more intricate: the CF states at $\nu<1/4$ have two graviton modes with negative chirality, the CF states at $\nu>1/4$ have one graviton mode for both positive and negative chiralities, and the $1/4$ CF liquid has one graviton mode with negative chirality~\cite{NguyenDX2021b,NguyenDX2022,Balram2022a,WangYZ2023}.
 It has been proposed that four-flux CF states can be recast as parton states such that the higher energy mode corresponds to excitations of bosonic partons~\cite{Balram2022a}.
-These results shall provide valuable guidance when we analyze the graviton modes of the $\nu=3/4$ states below.
+These results shall serve as valuable guidance when graviton modes of the $\nu=3/4$ states are analyzed below.